AkshadaKarnik/Ruby-Task/README.md

 stud_csv.rb ->     A file in which the signUp data which is taken by the user in the form of Hash will be stored and also can be fetched for checking
                    during user login

-stud_details.csv -> A .csv file which you can check out in the form of tables, rows n columns
+stud_details.csv -> A .csv file which you can check out in the form of table, rows n columns

 logout.rb ->       A file used for logging out the user from the system